sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 ## Map Fonts

 One technique for adding maps to web pages is surprisingly simple but often overlooked—map fonts.
-Two examples of these fonts are [Stately](http://intridea.github.io/stately/) and [Continental](http://contfont.net).
-Map fonts are special purpose web fonts whose character sets aren't the common letters and numbers.
-Their character sets are, instead, map symbols.
-If that doesn't make sense to you right away, follow along with this example.
-In just a few easy steps we'll create a visualization of Europe using Continental.
+Two examples of these fonts are [Stately](http://intridea.github.io/stately/) for the United States and [Continental](http://contfont.net) for Europe.
+Map fonts are special purpose web fonts whose character sets contain map symbols instead of letters and numbers.
+In just a few easy steps we'll create a visualization of Europe using the symbols from Continental.

 ### Step 1: Include the Fonts in the Page

-The main web sites for both Stately and Continental include more detailed instructions for installing the fonts, but all that's really necessary is including a single Cascading Style Sheet.
+The main web sites for both Stately and Continental include more detailed instructions for installing the fonts, but all that's really necessary is including a single CSS style sheet.
 In the case of Continental, that style sheet is called, naturally, `continental.css`.
 No JavaScript libraries are required.

 ``` {.html .numberLines}
 <!DOCTYPE html>